Last Updated on August 6, 2022 by Max

-Most of the diseases of men are as old as humankind and prostatitis is not an exception.
-Ancient civilizations like Chinese or Indian have developed their unique systems of body healing.
+Most of the diseases of men are as old as humankind, and prostatitis is not an exception.
+Ancient civilizations like the Chinese or Indian have developed their unique systems of body healing.
 These systems have passed the test of time for their effectiveness throughout hundreds of generations.
 However, nowadays, when pharmaceutical companies offer so many solutions, giving an instant result for any illness of any organ, the practices of a holistic view of all body systems often assuming long-term healing process, predominantly have been forgotten or not widely used.
-Some of the Chinese medical practices demonstrate exceptional results in getting rid of prostatitis.
-This experience deserves much more attention and advertising as it is superior useful, simple, safe, no adverse side effects, applicable to almost all diseases, and can be quickly adapted in self-healing.
-Let’s dig a bit deeper to answer the questions why and how we can cure prostatitis and chronic pelvic pain following these quite straightforward practices.
+Some Chinese medical practices demonstrate exceptional results in getting rid of prostatitis.
+This experience deserves much more attention and advertising as it is superior useful, simple, safe, has no adverse side effects, applicable to almost all diseases, and can be quickly adapted to self-healing.
+Let’s dig a bit deeper to answer why and how we can cure prostatitis and chronic pelvic pain following these straightforward practices.

 Energy meridians – the central dogma of Chinese medicine.

-So, to cure any disease of any organ, Chinese medicine recommends cleansing relevant meridian by stimulating the active points on it.
-An ultimate goal of any Chinese practices, whether it is acupuncture, acupressure, cupping, yoga, herbal medicine, massage, paida (slapping) or lajin (stretching) is unblocking of the meridians and recovery of the free flow of Chi.
+So, to cure any disease of any organ, Chinese medicine recommends cleansing relevant meridians by stimulating the active points on them.
+An ultimate goal of any Chinese practice, whether it is acupuncture, acupressure, cupping, yoga, herbal medicine, massage, paida (slapping), or lajin (stretching), is unblocking the meridians and recovery of the free flow of Chi.

-Paida and Lajin -simple though effective practices of the Chinese medicine.
+Paida and Lajin -simple though effective practices of Chinese medicine.

-Unlike acupuncture or acupressure where you need to know the exact location of active points, Paida and Lajin methods almost need no time for mastering.
+Unlike acupuncture or acupressure, where you need to know the exact location of active points, Paida and Lajin methods almost need no time to master.

 Foremost, Paida and Lajin methods address regulating the blood system and heart functionality, followed by unblocking of specific meridians.
-Dietary therapies, meditation, healthy lifestyle, can support and accelerate the healing effect of the practices.
+Dietary therapies, meditation, and a healthy lifestyle can support and accelerate the healing effect of the practices.

 Let’s examine how these methods work and how to manage them to cure prostatitis and chronic pelvic pain symptoms.